adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 {"mobile":"","customFields":{"C-6826729584252157957":""},"name":"test","departments":["department_id"],"email":"ooo@gmail.com","joinTime":"","isInvite":true}
 ```

-With this *request the sub-department* group member can add the *member only in this sub deparment* but intercepting this *request* and *sending* **departments** key with empty value, we noticed that we got **200 ok** response and the new user was added in the main organization by a low privileged member.
+With this *request the sub-department* group member can add the *member only in this sub department* but intercepting this *request* and *sending* **departments** key with an empty value, we noticed that we got **200 ok** response and the new user was added in the main organization by a low privileged member.

 ---